A quick breakdown of mouse poison baits

 - They kill the rodents so if you are looking for a humane solution – this is not it.

-- Rats and mice are often smart enough to learn to avoid rodent baits after seeing some of their pack members die.
+- Rats and mice are often smart enough to learn to avoid rodent poison baits after seeing some of their pack members die.

-So, what are some of the alternatives of rat and mouse baits if you don’t want to have to deal with any of their drawbacks?
+So, what are some of the alternatives of rat and mouse poisons if you don’t want to have to deal with any of their drawbacks?
 Well, there are all kinds of rodent traps that we’ve covered in previous articles:

 - Glue traps that glue the rodents down for hours or for days until they die of dehydration;

 - The classical snap traps that aim to break the animals’ necks or spines with one quick spring-delivered hit;

 - Shock mouse traps that are similar to cages but when sprung shock the rodent with thousands of volts of electricity, hopefully killing it on the spot;

 - As well as various different humane mouse traps that just capture the animals and allow you the option to dispose of them in whatever way you see fit.

 Of course, if none of those options seem particularly appealing as well, you can also call mice exterminators.